pivotal/docs-tap/vscode-extension/about.hbs.md

 *An environment’s similarity to production relies on keeping dependencies updated, among other variables.

-From the workload panel you can see any workload found within the cluster and namespace specified in the current kubectl context.
+From the Workloads panel you can see any workload found within the cluster and namespace specified in the current kubectl context.